Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-All 3 words refer to the general geographic area on a female hiker's body.
+All 3 words (lumbar, waist, fanny) refer to a general anatomical area on a female hiker's body.

 First off, I teach anatomy classes.
 I'd much prefer my students referring to their lower back side as the lumbar area, as opposed to their fanny.